An extreme boundary of acylindrically hyperbolic groups: Preliminaries

 \subsection{Recognizing the minimal and isolated points}

+In this subsection, assume that $X$ is a general metric graph.
 We give a few elementary criteria regarding which points in $\bU_h$ are minimal and isolated.
 We say that a boundary point $\xi\in \partial_h X$ is \textit{minimal} if its equivalent class $[\xi]$ is singleton.
 The vertices with finite degree are clearly isolated.
 In a locally infinite graph, dead ends are also isolated.

 \begin{defn} Let $o,x\in X$ be two points.
 We say that $x$ is a \textit{dead end} relative to $o$ if no geodesic from $o$ to $x$ could extend further: there is no point $y\in X$ so that $d(o,y)=d(o,x)+1$. \end{defn}